PERFORMANCE ANALYTICS - 2024/5

 - Introduction to the notions of comparative performance measurement, unit of assessment, measures of efficiency.

-- Introduction and basics of Data Envelopment Analysis (DEA), formulation and graphical presentation
+- Basics of Data Envelopment Analysis (DEA)

 Students will undertake an individual version of the coursework.